 French-Canadian mezzo-soprano Julie Boulianne has been acclaimed for the agility and expressive power of her dark-hued mezzo-soprano in a wide repertoire, with a special focus on the music of Mozart and Rossini.
 The New York Times said of her performances of Rossini’s La Cenerentola, “Julie Boulianne made Angelina a girl of honesty and spirit, ready to battle for her right to go to the ball and to forgive her obnoxious family.
 Her warm, flexible mezzo came into its own in her final, triumphant rondo.

-This season, she sang in Pinocchio by Boesmans at the Théâtre de La Monnaie in Brussels and at the Opéra de Dijon, Sesto in Giulio Cesare on a European tour in Essen, at the Théâtre des Champs-Elysées, at the Theater an der Wien and in San Sebastian with the Accademia Bizantina, the title role of La Cenerentola at the Opéra de Montréal, Charlotte in Werther at the Oper Frankfurt, Il Barbiere di Siviglia at the Paris National Opera, and in concert La Légende de Sainte-Cécile by Liszt with the Orchestre de l’Opéra de Rouen conducted by Laurence Equilbey… She will sing La Clemenza di Tito in Toulouse, Berlioz Roméo et Juliette at the Opéra de Paris, and in concert, she will perform Berlioz Roméo et Juliette with the Deutsches Symphonie-Orchester Berlin.
+In the 2017-2018 season, she sang in Pinocchio by Boesmans at the Théâtre de La Monnaie in Brussels and at the Opéra de Dijon, Sesto in Giulio Cesare on a European tour in Essen, at the Théâtre des Champs-Elysées, at the Theater an der Wien and in San Sebastian with the Accademia Bizantina, the title role of La Cenerentola at the Opéra de Montréal, Charlotte in Werther at the Oper Frankfurt, Il Barbiere di Siviglia at the Paris National Opera, and in concert La Légende de Sainte-Cécile by Liszt with the Orchestre de l’Opéra de Rouen conducted by Laurence Equilbey… She will sing La Clemenza di Tito in Toulouse, Berlioz Roméo et Juliette at the Opéra de Paris, and in concert, she will perform Berlioz Roméo et Juliette with the Deutsches Symphonie-Orchester Berlin.

 In the 2016-2017 season, Julie Boulianne has made her debut at the Théâtre du Capitole in Toulouse with the part of Béatrice in Béatrice et Bénédict, at the Opéra-Théâtre de Limoges with the title role of La Cenerentola, and at the Aix-en-Provence Festival in the world premiere of Philippe Boesmans Pinocchio.
 She returned to the Théâtre des Champs-Elysées for Donna Elvira, a debut role in Don Giovanni, to Opéra de Québec as Rosina in Il Barbiere di Siviglia.
 Recital and symphonic highlights included Chausson’s Poeme de l’amour et de la mer and Beethoven’s Egmont Schauspielmusik with the Bamberg Symphony, and recitals with the Tuesday Music Club in San Antonio and in Québec.